 Don’t post countless videos of concerts, fireworks, or the eclipse in 7 years.
 Well…you can post them, but don’t continue sending them directly to a person.

 I am guilty of this next one.
 Posting a snap on your story and also sending it directly to a person.
-My friend, Shannon Oleen called me out on this when I first got on Snapchat.
+The boo-thang, Shannon Oleen called me out on this when I first got on Snapchat.
 I wasn’t offended, I was enlightened.
 (I’m going to tweet that).

 Also, when responding to a snap, answer in question form.
 Not everyone can remember every conversation.